 As an expert bamboo carpenter Mark is fascinated with using the bamboo plant on a larger scale.
 Bali is known for having a very large diameter bamboo called Guadua.
 Continuing his journey, Mark visited The Green School.
 This was a dream come true!
 The school has tables, chairs, bookshelves, floors, walls, classrooms, gymnasiums, and even bridges made entirely with bamboo.
 This in-person proof solidified Mark’s belief that bamboo is a sustainable solution able to provide the basic human necessity of shelter.

 Mark returned to the United States in 2010 settling in the Seattle, Washington area.
 Six years later his passion for all forms of bamboo carpentry continues.
 He is very active as a fence producer, local contractor, and advocate for the benefits of bamboo.
-In his free time he enjoys hiking trails in Washington State’s Cascade Mountains, sailing the San Juan Islands, and spending time with his two year old daughter.
+In his free time, he enjoys hiking trails in Washington State’s Cascade Mountains, sailing the San Juan Islands, and spending time with his daughter.